andrewsuzuki/website-old/content/pages/about.md

 I'm also familiar with some frameworks/platforms/libraries.
 These include:

-Laravel, Wordpress, jQuery, AngularJS, Node.js, Express
+Laravel, Wordpress, Bootstrap, jQuery, AngularJS, Node.js, Express

 Vim is my code editor of choice when used through tmux and iTerm2.
 I use OS X and Ubuntu Linux.

 #### Cycling

-In the summer of 2014, I rode my bicycle on a 4000 mile, 42-day trek across the USA.
+In the summer of 2014, I rode my bicycle on a 4,000-mile, 42-day trek across the United States.
 I started in New Haven, Connecticut and biked to San Francisco, California.
 It was a self-supported tour &ndash; I hauled around 70 pounds of gear and mostly camped off the side of the road.
 You wouldn't believe how few showers I took.

 Aside from touring, I also race road bikes with the UConn Cycling Team and compete with major schools all around the Northeast.
 I try to ride my bike every day.